 The strategy for thermal comfort in summer must be feasible and easy to implement by the user.
 For example, the concept of summer ventilation could be questioned if night-time window ventilation is entered for a residential building on a busy road.
-Due to the noise pollution, it can be assumed that the user does not want Background information and guidance to open the windows permanently at night for night-time cooling.
+Due to the noise pollution, it can be assumed that the user does not want to open the windows permanently at night for night-time cooling.